gvwilson/thirdbit/_posts/2004/2004-10-07-ant-hibernate-confusion-and-pain.md

 <p>At this point, I know how to work around the problem (run Ant twice), and could go back to working on my Hibernate example.
 But how am I going to explain this to students?
 "Hi, everyone, this term we're going to be using Ant.
 It's a replacement for Make, and sometimes, well, sometimes you just have to run it a couple of times to get it to work."
 I don't think it's acceptable for software to act like a spoiled six-year-old ("I won't!
 I won't!
 I won't I won't I won't and you can't make me!"); I certainly don't feel comfortable telling my students that when it does, they should just put up with it.</p>

-<p>If you know something about Ant and Hibernate, and would like to figure out what's going on, I've put the project's four files <a href="http://pyre.third-bit.com/hb1/index.html">on the web</a>, and I'm <a href="mailto:gvwilson@cs.utoronto.ca">easy to reach</a>.
+<p>If you know something about Ant and Hibernate, and would like to figure out what's going on, I've put the project's four files on the web, and I'm <a href="mailto:gvwilson@cs.utoronto.ca">easy to reach</a>.
 I look forward to hearing from you.</p>

 <p>[<a name="1">1</a>] "Pear-shaped" is a British expression meaning "gone bad".
 No idea how it originated; if anyone knows, I'd like to hear.</p>